MySQL® settings

 Changing this setting will cause the cluster hosts to restart one at a time.

-The authentication plugin used in Managed Service for MySQL® clusters:
+Specifies the authentication plugin used by the Managed Service for MySQL® cluster:

 mysql_native_password: Authentication method used in MySQL® prior to authentication plugins.sha256_password: Authentication using SHA-256 for passwords.caching_sha2_password(default): Similar tosha256_password, uses server-side caching for better performance and provides some additional features.